sal55/langs/Overview.md

 **(4)** The 'MC' binary formerly (formerly 'MX' for apps and 'ML' for libraries) is my own simpler format intended to replace DLL, since DLL-generation worked badly.
 It can also produce standalone executables, but since they are not recognised by Windows, they need a stub program `mc.exe` to execute.

 A pure C version of `mc.exe` exists, and one of several possibilities was to generate Linux binaries for x64, without needing to use external tools like `as`, `nasm` and `ld`.
 I only need to build the C stub program.
 (The format is portable across the two OSes, but the code contained will be ABI-specific.)

  **(5)** The M compiler can combine all the source and support files of an application into a single 'amalgamated' `.ma` source file.
 This one file can be built directly using `mm prog.ma` or run using `ms prog.ma`.
 A similar ability for the Q compiler has been dropped now that it can produce monolithic `.pc` bytecode files.

- **(6)** original 'PCL' IL was dropped in M6 and is being reinstated in revised form in M7.
+ **(6)** The original 'PCL' IL was dropped in M6 and is being reinstated in revised form in M7.
 Here there will be a serious attempt to have this as an independent language, and to implement an interpreter which could serve as a reference implementation.
 The backend of M7 which turns PCL into x64 code has been put on hold, as the PCL IL is being refined.

 There are a few possibilities with PCL (including replacing the C compiler backend to generate PCL, to allow testing on external programs), but the interpreter has to be completed first; it's harder than I expected!

 **(7)** This is a Z80 assembler written Q, which was supposed to have an emulator but that part has been shelved.

+Bart ('till-one` on Reddit)